Contracts, Gifts and Grants

 - Research gift agreements can be requested through the Research Gift Intake Form.

 - UC Berkeley Guidance for Companies on Distinguishing between Gifts and Sponsored Projects

-- Philanthropic Allocation
+- Philanthropic Allocation and Research Administrative Fee

 - Overhead for Industry Consortia Affiliate Membership Agreements